iamdonovan/iamdonovan.github.io/docs/teaching/egm101/practicals/week6.rst

     :align: center
     :alt: the descriptives dialog, with no variables selected.

-|br| Here, you can select which variables you want to describe by highlighting them in the left-hand field and clicking the
+|br| Here, you can select which variables you want to describe by highlighting them in the left-hand field and clicking
-arrow button in the middle of the window, or by double-clicking on them.
+the arrow button in the middle of the window, or by double-clicking on them.

 To remove variables from the calculation, you do the same by highlighting them in the right-hand field.

-We want to see descriptive statistics for all three temperature variables (``Tmax``, ``Tmean``, ``Tmin``), as well as monthly total precipitation (``Rain``) - move all of these variables to the field on the right side of the window:
+We want to see descriptive statistics for all three temperature variables (``Tmax``, ``Tmean``, ``Tmin``), as well as monthly total precipitation (``Rain``).
+So, move all of these variables to the field on the right side of the window:

 .. image:: img/week6/descriptives_selected.png
     :width: 400